chovatiyra/fist-project/README.md

 # fist-project
-this is my fist git Reepository.
+This is my fist Git Reepository.